-- The team should check line 14 of Form 1120 Schedule K and determine whether the taxpayer answered “yes” or “no” to the question whio If the taxpayer has answered “no” on Line 14 of Schedule K and signed the tax return under penalties of perjury, the team may ask the taxpayer to confirm that there are no issues to be disclosed according to the Schedule UTP reporting requirements.
-The team can also advise the taxpayer that a Schedule UTP is not required when there are no positions to report.
-(See: UTP FAQ #5 issued in July 2011 and available on irs.gov). ch asks whether the corporation is required to file Schedule UTP.
+- If the taxpayer has answered "no" on Line 14 of Schedule K and signed the tax return under penalties of perjury, the team may ask the taxpayer to confirm that there are no issues to be disclosed according to the Schedule UTP reporting requirements.
+The team can also advise the taxpayer that a Schedule UTP is not required when there are no tax positions to report.
+(See: UTP FAQ #5 issued in July 2011 and available on irs.gov).

 - If the taxpayer has answered "yes" on Line 14 of Schedule K and signed the tax return under penalties of perjury, the team should ask the taxpayer to provide a revised Schedule UTP, following the Schedule UTP instructions.

 - If the taxpayer's financial statements reflect an increase in reserves, but the filed return did not include a Schedule UTP: